ausi/cq-prolyfill/README.md

 ## Usage

-You can load the script in any way you like, I would recommend to load it asynchronously in the head.
+One goal of this prolyfill is to be ease to use.
+Elements with container queries don’t have to be modified in the markup, you don’t have to predefine “element break-points” or the like, everything is done via CSS.
+All you need is to load the script on your page and you are ready to use container queries in your CSS.
+You can load the script in any way you like, I would recommend to load it asynchronously in the head:

 ```html
 <script src="cq-prolyfill.min.js" async></script>